ChrisJefferson/jekyll-clean/_posts/2015-11-18-building_git_gap.markdown

 * `git`: For downloading from github (there are GUIs available, but we will use the command line here).
 * `make`: A program used for building large (and small) software projects
-* `gcc` or `clang`: A compiler for the C language (some other compilers might work, but in particular Visual Studio on Windows will not!
+* `gcc` or `clang`: A compiler for the C language (some other compilers might work, but in particular Visual Studio on Windows will not)!

 Getting these is different on each operating system.
 Here is the most popular ones.
 On windows in particular, make sure you follow these instructions!